mustafaturan/omnicat-bayes/README.md

     bayes.train('positive', 'great if you are in a slap happy mood .') bayes.train('negative', 'bad tracking issue')

+### Untrain
+Untrain category with a document.

+    bayes.untrain('positive', 'great if you are in a slap happy mood .') bayes.untrain('negative', 'bad tracking issue')

 ### Train batch
 Train category with multiple documents.